 Is it worth going to Stonehenge and Bath from London?

-However, my advice is that you try to make time for this excursion.
+However, my advice is that you try to make time for this tour.
 The magic and mystery of Stonehenge provides its visitors with an experience that is hard to beat and if we add to this the beauty of Bath, we can say that it is an almost essential visit for any traveler.

-Plan your visit: some basic tips
+Organize your visit: some basic tips

 - What to wear: even if you go in summer you should never forget that the British weather can be quite changeable.
 Try to always wear comfortable clothes and, depending on the weather forecast, that are warm enough so that you are not uncomfortable.
 Regarding shoes, these should also be comfortable, as you will be walking for quite some time and the surface of Stonehenge is quite uneven.
 Finally, you should not forget to bring a raincoat just in case.